jonemo/blog.jonasneubert.com/_posts/2019-01-23-barcode-generation-python.md

 The genealogy of the [pyBarcode](https://pypi.org/project/pyBarcode/) family is a fascinating story for every code archeologist.
 For several years, pyBarcode was the only game in town for generating barcodes in Python and there was a steady trickle of features and version releases.
 When this stopped 2013, two forks gained some tractions by releasing their own version 0.8: [python-barcode](https://pypi.org/project/python-barcode/) and [viivakoodi](https://pypi.org/project/viivakoodi) ("barcode" in Finnish).
 The former has received a handful of bugfix and maintance releases including, most recently, "official" Python 3.7 support and is my alternative recommendation in this article.
 The latter fizzled out in 2014 and sparked further forks, none of which have recent updates.
 In addition to those that became PyPI packages, Github has tens of other forks, each with their own independent bug fixes.
 Oh open source.

 PyPI historians will not want to miss a final (?) plot twist in 2017: Suddenly there was a new pre-release version of pyBarcode!
 Sadly, it has stayed a pre-release since then.
-As, sadly, usual for dormat open source code, the lack of activity does not deter people from filling [the issue tracker](https://bitbucket.org/whitie/python-barcode/issues) and demanding fixes and new features from the solo maintainer.
+As, sadly, usual for dormant open source code, the lack of activity does not deter people from filling [the issue tracker](https://bitbucket.org/whitie/python-barcode/issues) and demanding fixes and new features from the solo maintainer.

 ### code128, PubCode